Concerned About a Legal Issue? Talk to Our Law Firm.

 “The new law firm will have its offices in the Miller Building, Nos.
 329-333 DeKalb Street.”

-The history of High Swartz legal service is told through the names of those who founded the firm and those who have passed through its doors during the past century.
+The history of High Swartz legal services is told through the names of those who founded the law firm and those who have passed through its doors during the past century.

 Samuel H. High Sr., Montgomery Evans, John M. Dettra and Aaron Swartz Jr. were the patriarchs of the legal services.
 They formed a bond 100 years ago, and that bond is still strong today.

 “My grandfather, Samuel H. High, as a relatively young attorney was practicing with John Faber Miller, in 1914,” recalls Gilbert High Jr. “Miller was appointed to the bench that year and Montgomery Evans, John Dettra and my grandfather joined in a partnership, Evans, High, Dettra and Aaron Swartz, Jr. a young lawyer who came into the firm, and became named partner.